 - Cultivate an attitude of gratitude.
 Each day, look for something to be thankful for.
 Write it down in a gratitude journal.
 In several weeks, you’ll be able to look back at dozens of silver linings that you have found in everyday events.

 You can improve your physical and mental health by looking for ways to be more positive.
-You could make this your new year’s resolution for 2018 and get your year off to a more positive, healthier start.
+You could make this your new year’s resolution and get your year off to a more positive, healthier start.